K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Introduction

-Although their proposed methods have achieved notable success, a critical problem lies in their purely data-driven nature.
-These data-driven neural networks are trained on multi-fidelity observational data, relying heavily on the availability and quality of such data to extract patterns.
-However, trained neural networks often lack the ability to generalize to unseen conditions, which can lead to unrealistic or physically inconsistent predictions.
-This limitation undermines their reliability and interpretability.
-To address this problem, we adopt a knowledge-informed learning approach, where domain knowledge is integrated into a purely data-driven deep neural network.
-By incorporating domain-specific components into the model design and training process, a knowledge-informed neural network leverages the expressive power of deep learning to extract patterns from large volumes of observational data, while being guided by contextual information that reflects the underlying physical processes of the system.
+Although existing methods have achieved notable success, an important limitation remains in their predominantly data-driven nature.
+Because these models rely heavily on multi-fidelity observational data, their performance can be sensitive to the availability and quality of training data, and their predictions may generalize poorly under unseen conditions.
+This can lead to unrealistic or physically inconsistent results, reducing their reliability for scientific analysis.
+To address this limitation, we adopt a knowledge-informed learning framework that incorporates domain knowledge into the network through physically meaningful input features.

-Such domain knowledge can be introduced into deep learning models in various forms, often conceptualized as biases that help improve generalization.
-As outlined by Karniadakis et al. \cite{Karniadakis2021}, these include: observational biases, which incorporate domain-specific data or measurements into the input of the deep neural network; inductive biases, which inform the network architecture; and learning biases, which influence the training objective.
-In this work, we incorporate domain knowledge in the form of observational biases by using physical variables simulated from physical climate models as part of the node features in the graph neural network.
-These physically grounded features guide the network in learning the spatio-temporal relationships between shallow and deep internal ice layers, without explicitly embedding physical equations into the architecture or loss function.
+Domain knowledge can be introduced into deep learning models in different forms.
+As outlined by Karniadakis et al.~\cite{Karniadakis2021}, these include observational biases, which incorporate domain-specific variables into the network input; inductive biases, which are embedded in the model architecture; and learning biases, which influence the training objective.
+In this work, we incorporate domain knowledge primarily as an observational bias by introducing physical variables simulated from climate models as part of the node features in the graph neural network.
+These physically grounded features help guide the model in learning the spatio-temporal relationships between more reliably tracked shallow layers and more uncertain deeper internal layers, without explicitly embedding governing equations into the architecture or loss function.